 When the Security property is set to true, data for this block is treated as private.
 GVP will consider the data associated with this block as sensitive and will suppress it in platform logs and metrics.
+Composer uses the com.genesyslab.private property for the Security property of callflow blocks.
+For more information see the GVP 8.1 Voice XML Help.

 To assign a value to the Security property: